SolanaNFTMint/SolanaNFTMintBot/README.md

 Easy setup which uses ChromeDriver, it automate chrome instance and mint the nft you are looking for.

-You can also **launch multiple instances of the bot to bypass minting limit / wallet**
+You can also **launch multiple instances of the bot to bypass minting limit / wallet**.

 Please give a star ⭐